-- Notify OISS immediately if you change your status to a visa type other than F-1 by submitting an update through http://oiss.rice.edu/opt.
+- Notify OISS immediately if you change your status to a visa type other than F-1 by emailing firstname.lastname@example.org.

 Yes.
 In addition to all the reporting requirements listed in question 2, you must also complete the following:

-- Submit an updated Form I-983 to OISS with your self-evaluation signed by your former employer at the conclusion of your employment during the 24-month STEM extension.
+- Submit an updated Form I-983 to OISS with your self-evaluation signed by your former employer at the conclusion of your employment.

 - Submit an updated Form I-983 to OISS regarding your new employment and the formal training plan that has been set for you.